AnthonyKontos/Visual-Search-Task-Simulation/README.md

 Signal detection theory (SDT) allows us to statistically analyze decision-making in conditions of uncertainty.
 In this experiment, we will be evaluating the decision-maker's ability to differentiate between visual distractors and successfuly identify the target stimulus.
 Each trial will contain a set of rectangles with different attributes color (**black** or **grey**) and orientation (**horizontal** or **vertical**).
 The decision-maker will be tasked with identifying the target stimulus which will differ from all other distractors across one attribute.

-As a result, each decision will have four possible outcomes:
+As a result, each decision will have four possible outcomes.
+We can visualize the participants performance with a *confusion matrix*:

 ![Outcome chart](https://i.ibb.co/GcJ7r6B/HIT-OR-MISS.png)